Set up any additional features on your test device. These features are optional.

 Set up and test voicemail

-for the extension you will assign to this device, following standard procedures
+for the extension that you plan to assign to this device, following standard procedures

 for any device.
 Make sure you set up the voicemail number as a regular phone